openconfig/gnmic/docs/user_guide/targets/targets.md

     # min tls version to use during negotiation
     tls-min-version:
     # preferred tls version to use during negotiation
+    # this value overwrites both tls-min-version and
+    # tls-max-version
     tls-version:
     # enable logging of a pre-master TLS secret
     log-tls-secret: